-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the District Building Fund's (General Obligation Bonds, Measure B) internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District Building Fund's (General Obligation Bonds, Measure B) internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District Building Fund's (General Obligation Bonds, Measure B) internal control.
+In planning and performing our audit, we considered San Leandro Unified School District (Measure B)'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the San Leandro Unified School District (Measure B)'s internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the San Leandro Unified School District (Measure B)'s internal control.